assamidanov/Cross-sell-Prediction/README.md

-In this competition I predicted the probability scores for different customers as to how likely they are interested in Vehicle Loan.
+In this competition I predicted the probability scores for different customers as to how likely they are interested in Vehicle Insurance.

 problem - https://datahack.analyticsvidhya.com/contest/janatahack-cross-sell-prediction